Home » Indian Polity » Central Information Commission

 The prior five-year term with comparable pay and benefits to the Election Commission has altered.
 Now the government determines their tenure, authority, living conditions, benefits, and salary.
 The Central Information Commission’s compensation and benefits should be comparable to those of the Cabinet Secretary, which is considerably less than those of the Election Commission, according to the most recent department of personnel and training.

-Additionally, it suggests that they will be demoted to different positions in the Table of Precedence.
-If it is approved, the sumptuary allowances will decrease by Rs 10,000 per month and the Chief Election Commissioner and Election Commissioner will no longer be eligible for a number of additional allowances.
+It also suggests that they will be moved to lower positions in the Table of Precedence.
+If this is approved, their monthly allowances will be reduced by ₹10000, and the Chief Election Commissioner and Election Commissioner will no longer receive certain extra benefits.

 Central Information Commission UPSC